 Freedmen’s Bar Embraces History, Provides Upscale BBQ

 With the increased popularity of barbecue in Austin, all joints are not created equal.
 Walking into Freedmen’s Bar isn’t a typical barbecue ‘joint’ experience.
 For one, it’s really nice.
 The lengthy bar sits in front of antique stylings, housing numerous brands of spirits.
+The bar furniture was also amazing.
 The glow from the light bulbs that surround the mirror on the wall behind the bar help create the atmosphere that makes you feel like you’re stepping back in time, because in a sense, you are.

 The building that is now home to Freedmen’s bar was established post-Civil War, by freed slaves that intended to own land and businesses.
 (Read more on Freedmen’s history) According to the Freedmen’s website, the historic building has housed a residence, a church, a publishing house, and a grocery store.